leynagiang1288/Air_Asia_Ticketing_System/README.md

 Employees (including administrators, who are also classified as employees) To set up and run this project, follow these steps:

-Step 1: Execute importData.py
+Step 1: Execute importData.py - This file will import all mock data csv files into sqllite database tables.
 Important: This file should only be run once at the beginning of the setup process.
 Running it multiple times will overwrite existing data.

 Step 2: Run index.py
 This file initiates the user authentication process.
-You'll be presented with a login screen:
+You'll be presented with below login screen:

 Welcome to Airline Ticketing System
 Please enter a number to proceed: